Free Up Storage

 - Keep SharePoint sites organized and easier to manage

-In Syskit Point, there are several ways you can free up space and complete the cleanup action.
+In Syskit Point, there are several ways to free up space and complete the cleanup.
 In this article, you'll find details on the:

 - Delete Files Action